 Tomato genetic resources

-We obtained seeds for 12 selected tomato genotypes in consultation with Dr. Roger Chetelat at the UC Davis TGRC.
-These include a diverse sample of 6 genotypes of domesticated tomato’s closest wild relative (S. pimpinellifolium) from throughout its native range (Peru, Ecuador) as well as 6 heritage and modern varieties of S. lycopersicum.
+We obtained seeds for 12 selected tomato genotypes in consultation with the UC Davis Tomato Genetics Resource Center.
+These include a diverse sample of 6 genotypes of domesticated tomato’s closest wild relative (S. pimpinellifolium) from throughout its native range (Peru, Ecuador) and 6 heritage and modern varieties of S. lycopersicum.
 We bulked all genotypes in long-day (16h photoperiod) greenhouse conditions at UC Davis in fall 2014.
 We grew plants under metal-halide lamps using day/night temperatures at 25°C/18°C in 4” pots filled with standard potting soil (Sunshine mix #1, Sun Gro Horticulture).
-We watered plants once daily.
-We pruned plants and staked them upright, and collected fruits as they matured.
-We stored fruits at 4°C in dry paper bags until seed cleaning.
-We incubated seeds and locule contents at 24°C in 1% protease solution (Rapidase C80 Max) for 2h, then rinsed them in dI H2O and air-dried.
-We then stored seeds in a cool, dry, dark location until further plantings.
+Plants were watered once daily and pruned and staked to maintain upright growth.
+Fruits were collected at maturity and stored at 4°C in dry paper bags until seed cleaning.
+To clean the seeds, we incubated seeds and locule contents at 24°C in 1% protease solution (Rapidase C80 Max) for 2h, then rinsed them in dI H2O and air-dried.
+We then stored seeds in a cool, dry, dark location until use.

-To grow plants for detached leaf assays, we bleach-sterilized all seeds prior to germination on paper in growth chambers, in flats covered with humidity domes.
+To grow plants for detached leaf assays, we bleach-sterilized all seeds and germinated them on paper in the growth chamber using flats covered with humidity domes.
 At 7 days we transferred seedlings to soil (SunGro) and grew all plants in growth chambers in 20°C, short-day (10h photoperiod) conditions with 180-190 uM light intensity and 60% RH.
 We bottom-watered with dI H2O every two days for two weeks, and at week 3 watered every two days with added nutrient solution (0.5% N-P-K fertilizer in a 2-1- 2 ratio; Grow More 4-18-38).
-We used the plants for detached leaf assays 6 weeks after transferring seedlings to soil.
+The plants were used for detached leaf assays 6 weeks after transferring seedlings to soil.

 Botrytis genetic resources

-We sourced the B. cinerea collection from single-spore isolates from fruit and vegetable tissues as described by Atwell {Atwell 2015}.
-We extracted DNA from B. cinerea hyphal cells and sequenced by Illumina GAIIx or HiSeq as described by S. Atwell {Atwell 2015}.
-We cleaned and aligned the sequencing data and made variant calls as previously described {Atwell 2015}.
-For the 91 isolates used in this study, we utilized a total of 272,672 SNPs with MAF 0.20 or greater, and less than 10% missingness (SNP calls in at least 82/ 91 isolates).
-Successful GWA studies have been completed in other pathogens with as few as 75 individuals, and as few as 3,000 SNPs due to the small size of many microorganism genomes {Power 2017}.

-Botrytis growth
+We utilized a previously described collection of B. cinerea isolates that were collected as single spores collections from natural infections of fruit and vegetable tissues collected in California and internationally {Atwell 2015}.
+This included five isolates obtained from natural infections of tomato.
 We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice, and then inoculated onto 39g/L potato dextrose agar (PDA) media.
 We grew isolates at 25°C in 12h light, and propagated every 2 weeks.
+For GWA mapping with the 91 isolates used in this study, we utilized a total of 272,672 SNPs with MAF 0.20 or greater, and less than 10% missing calls across the isolates (SNP calls in at least 82/ 91 isolates).
+Successful GWA studies have been completed in other pathogens with as few as 75 individuals, and as few as 3,000 SNPs due to the small size of many microorganism genomes {Power 2017}.

 Detached leaf assay